-High School Activities Director: Job Description, Duties and Requirements
+High School Activities Director: Job Description & Requirements

 High school activities directors oversee student governments, organizations and sports activities.
 Directors may move into this position after teaching or holding other administrative posts.
 These professionals have at least a bachelor's degree from an accredited institution, as well as either a teaching or educational administrator's license, depending on the state; some jobs require potential activities directors to hold a master's degree as well.

 Job Description for a High School Activities Director